Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Creighton Performance Insights

-- Creighton has committed 1.7 more turnovers per game than its opponents, averaging 11 (97th in college basketball action) while forcing 9.3 (354th in college basketball).
+- Creighton has committed 1.7 more turnovers per game than its opponents, averaging 11.0 (97th in college basketball play) while forcing 9.3 (354th in college basketball).

 San Diego State Performance Insights

-- The Aztecs outscore opponents by 8.8 points per game (posting 71.9 points per game, 175th in college basketball, and conceding 63.1 per outing, 25th in college basketball) and have a +315 scoring differential.
+- The Aztecs' +315 scoring differential (outscoring opponents by 8.8 points per game) is a result of putting up 71.9 points per game (175th in college basketball) while allowing 63.1 per outing (25th in college basketball).

-- San Diego State is 85th in college basketball at 33.3 rebounds per game.
-That's 4.9 more than the 28.4 its opponents average.
+- The 33.3 rebounds per game San Diego State accumulates rank 85th in college basketball, 4.9 more than the 28.4 its opponents grab.

-- San Diego State hits 7 three-pointers per game (220th in college basketball) at a 34.9% rate (138th in college basketball), compared to the 6.3 its opponents make, shooting 28.3% from beyond the arc.
+- San Diego State hits 7.0 three-pointers per game (220th in college basketball), while its opponents have made 6.3 on average.

-- San Diego State has committed 11 turnovers per game (97th in college basketball), 1.2 fewer than the 12.2 it forces (156th in college basketball).
+- San Diego State has committed 1.2 fewer turnovers than its opponents, averaging 11.0 (97th in college basketball) while forcing 12.2 (155th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.